 Supporting institutions to adopt and implement the principles for records and recordkeeping

 The Royal Commission recommended that all institutions that engage in child-related work should implement five principles for records and recordkeeping.
 Victoria’s Recordkeeping Standards and Specifications set by PROV, which are mandatory for all Victorian public offices, have recently been amended to ensure consistency with the Royal Commission principles.
 One of these important reforms is outlined in the PROS19/05 Create, Capture and Control Standard which requires that the rights of individuals or groups to correct or add information to the records created and captured by public offices must be upheld to the fullest extent possible.
 This places power back in the hands of survivors to correct their own personal records, for example, by correcting their date of birth.

 Improving information sharing across sectors

-The Victorian Government’s Child Information Sharing Scheme commenced on 27 September 2018 and enables authorised professionals working in prescribed organisations (known as ‘information sharing entities’) who work with children, young people and their families to share information with each other to promote children’s wellbeing or safety.
-Examples of information sharing entities include Child Protection, registered community-based child and family services, Maternal and Child Health Services, and Victoria Police.
+The Victorian Government’s Child Information Sharing Scheme (CISS) commenced in 2018.
+CISS enables authorised professionals working in prescribed organisations (known as ‘information sharing entities’) who work with children, young people and/or their families to share information with each other to promote children’s wellbeing and safety.
+The list of prescribed organisations includes:

 Sharing information about teachers and students